When shortening country and organization names, we do not use periods. This reflects the common usage on Twitter. So it’s US and UK, not U.S. and U.K.

 Active shooter reports

 The Department of Homeland Security defines an active shooter as “an individual actively engaged in killing or attempting to kill people in a confined and populated area; in most cases, active shooters use firearms(s) and there is no pattern or method to their selection of victims.”
-It notes that these incidents are unpredictable, evolve quickly and are normally over in 10 to 15 minutes (The DHS pamphlet is also available in Spanish).
+It notes that these incidents are unpredictable, evolve quickly and are normally over in 10 to 15 minutes.

 This term is often used incorrectly in breaking news situations, most often to describe reports of shots fired.
 Misusing the term active shooter, Factal says, “needlessly legitimizes and escalates a situation,” including increasing calls to police and fuelling panic among those nearby and concerned who are following along.